Building Your Own Trusted Execution Environments Using FPGA: Implementation and Evaluation

 \subsection{\sysname Implementation}

-We implemented the \sysname infrastructure and toolchain, which include \hbuilder, \SSAPacker, and \firmware, for the Xilinx SoC FPGA.
-The \hbuilder was developed in Python (2.5K SLOC).
-The \SSAPacker include Python (63 SLOC) and C code (420 SLOC).
-The \firmware was developed in C and has an SSA loader and cleaner (1.1K SLOC), an attestation module (333 SLOC), an interrupt initialization and handling module (101 SLOC), and a linker script (212 lines).
+We implemented the \sysname infrastructure and toolchain, which include \hbuilder, \hwloader for the \modelb, \SSAPacker, and \firmware, for the Xilinx SoC FPGA.
+The \hbuilder was developed in Python (2.5K SLOC). \hwloader can be developed in VHDL or C on a softcore CPU.
+In our implementation, \hwloader includes 1400 SLOC C code.
+The \SSAPacker includes Python (63 SLOC) and C code (420 SLOC).
+The \firmware was developed in C and has an SSA loader and cleaner (1.1K SLOC), an attestation module for the \modela (333 SLOC), an interrupt initialization and handling module (101 SLOC), and a linker script (212 lines).
 The \firmware is linked against the vendor-provided HAL (7.9K SLOC) and libraries, e.g., libc (1.2MB), etc. The \firmware, especially the HAL, can be customized to reflect an SSA's needs.
-Our implementation of the SSA loader uses AES-256 for SSA encryption and SHA512-HMAC to protect the integrity and authenticity of SSAs.
-We use the BLAKE2~\cite{Blk2} hash algorithm to implement the pre-execution- and post-execution-attestations of SSA applications in the attestation module.
+Our implementation uses AES-256 for SSA encryption and SHA512-HMAC to protect the integrity and authenticity of SSAs.
+We use the BLAKE2~\cite{Blk2} hash algorithm to implement the pre-execution- and post-execution-attestations.
 On the hardcore system side, a userspace I/O interface is used for the UAs to access the shared DRAM regions between the hardcore system and FPGA.
+The \sysname toolchain also includes scripts to automate the steps from synthesizing the hardware, compiling SSAs and \firmware, and formatting the SD card with partitions.